CLIMATE CHANGE CHALLENGER

 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 The Climate Change Challenge (CCC) is a project to either prove or disprove that long range blue water cargo and cruise ships might be zero carbon before 2050 or soon thereafter, given a fair wind, technical achievement and political good will.
+Where a lesser specified vessel might make a good coastal short hop ferry, as an example for the English Channel, this design might cross the pond to deliver passengers, eventually to provide scheduled Atlantic services.
+Hence this is at first, an Atlantic Challenge, like the Spirit of St. Louis was for aircraft and the Blue Ribbon is for passenger ships.

 The long awaited move to reduce Green House Gas (GHG) emissions from shipping presents innovators with a challenging task.
 Current solutions include the use of energy efficiency measures and alternative fuels applied to old hulls.
 But these solutions are not enough to achieve UN target reductions due to their limited potential.
 Current reduction measures for NOx and SOx emissions are often achieved with solutions that increase GHG emissions.